Psychological vs Psychiatric Evaluation And Treatment

 • Vagus nerve stimulation (VNS).
 This is another treatment where electrical stimulation is applied to the brain to treat medication-resistant depression.

-Psychology vs. psychiatry: Which is right for you?
+Psychological or Psychiatric: Which mental health therapy is right for you?

 When you're trying to decide between using psychiatry and psychology to treat a mental health concern, there are two important factors to keep in mind: 1) severity and type of mental health condition and 2) the approach with which you’re most comfortable.